 Articles on: Video Consultations

-This guide should help you with any issues you may come across when trying to access your video consultation.
+This guide should help you with any issues you may come across when trying to access and participate in your video consultation hosted on WriteUpp.

 I can't join my video consultation

 Can't find your link?
 Don't worry!
-Simply contact the clinic you're due to attend (remotely!) and ask them to resend it to you.
-They'll be able to find it and drop it over to you by your chosen delivery method so you can access your session.
+Simply contact the clinic you're due to attend (remotely!) and ask them to resend it.
+They'll be able to find it and send it over to you by your preferred delivery method, so you can access your session.

 We can't see or hear each other on the video call

-You should also check the video/microphone icons displayed within the feed, incase they've been switched off in error.
+First, check that you have granted permissions on the browser you’re using (more on this in the above section).
+You should also check the video/microphone icons displayed within the feed, in case they've been switched off in error.
 A diagonal line through either of these icons indicates that your video/audio is off.
-Easy fix though, just click on it to turn it back on again:
+Easy fix - just click on it to turn it back on:

 Other things to check

-If you're accessing the consultation via a mobile device, in most cases you'll be able to check your app store for any available updates.
+If you're accessing the consultation via a mobile device, you'll be able to check your app store for any available updates to the browser apps.

 The most important things to note are:

-If you're using Microsoft Edge, make sure you're on version 81 or later
+• If you're using Microsoft Edge/Chrome/Safari/FireFox, make sure you're on the latest version

 If you are using mobile data, are you on 3G or 4G?
 How many bars of signal do you have?